All Episodes

 They believe in dictatorial power by the president when he is one of them.

-The only reason we're in this mess is our damn constitution.
+The only reason we're in this mess is our damn Constitution.

 And why air this crap?

-So I instituted the ban, and I'm gonna tell you, folks, I'm gonna tell you.
+And I'm going to tell you, folks, I'm going to tell you.

 But the moment we instituted that ban, their numbers just plummeted, and they're in the cellar asterisks in many cases.

-So it it worked in in that sense.
+So it worked in that sense.

-I mean, why you people would never watch that network, so why should I play stuff on it for you that that amplifies what happens there?
+So why should I play stuff on it for you that amplifies what happens there?

 I mean, you don't need to hear it to know what liberals think.

-And I just decided why should I turn over portions of this program to those nutcases, even if it is just a laugh at them?
+And I just decided, why should I turn over portions of this program to those nutcases, even if it is just a laugh at them?

-Because after a while it wasn't even funny.
+Because after a while, it wasn't even funny.

 It was just really frustrating.